labgrid-project/labgrid/doc/development.rst

    path = mf.get_remote_path()

-Unless constructed with `ManagedFile(..., detect_nfs=False)`, ManagedFile employs the following heuristic to check if a file is on NFS and if so, foregoes the transfer and `get_remote_path()` just returns the local path (which is identical to the remote path in this case):
+Unless constructed with `ManagedFile(..., detect_nfs=False)`, ManagedFile employs the following heuristic to check if a file is stored on a NFS share available both locally and remotely via the same path:

   - check if GNU coreutils stat(1) with option --format exists on local and remote system
   - check if inode number, total size and birth/modification timestamps match on local and remote system

+If this is the case the actual file transfer in ``sync_to_resource`` is skipped.

 ProxyManager
 ------------